luigifcruz/blade/README.md

 <img src="docs/IMG_7960.jpeg" />
 </p>

+BLADE is a modern, high-performance signal processing library for radio telescopes, such as the Allen Telescope Array.
+Written in modern C++20, it utilizes CUDA for accelerated processing, Python bindings for ease of use, and just-in-time (JIT) compilation of CUDA kernels for runtime customizability.
+BLADE is designed to be flexible and extensible to support other radio telescopes.

 - 🌌 Optimized for high-throughput signal processing for radio telescopes.
 - 📡 Used in production in world-class radio telescopes like the Allen Telescope Array.
 - 💻 Deep CUDA integration for superior performance and efficiency.